 That being said, it only makes sense that there are some amazing hikes and view points to explore.
 We’ve tried and tested quite a few of them, and here are a list of some of the best hikes along the Icefields Parkway

 For those who simply don't have time for a long stroll in the mountains, this quick trip to a spot overlooking the magnificent Peyto Lake is well worth a stop.
 This path is a short 1 km stroll through the woods on a paved trail, which goes to show how many visitors stop to take a peak at this beauty.

 Once you get to the lookout, you will be overwhelmed by the turquoise colour and mountainous landscape.
-It really is a picture from a postcard.
-But real life.
+It really is a picture from a postcard, but better because it's real life.

 This parking lot is located on the west side of the Icefields Parkway, approximately 42 km north of Lake Louise.